A showcase of Michel Petrucciani’s iconic Montreux Jazz Festival live performances, spanning a decade of shows between 1990 and 1998.

-Should the Festival or a night be cancelled in its entirety, the tickets, packages and subscriptions will be refunded up to the price indicated on the ticket, package or subscription (minus a cancellation fee of CHF 5 per ticket in accordance with the recommendations of the Swiss Music Promoters Association).
+Should the Festival or an evening be cancelled in its entirety, the tickets, packages and subscriptions will be refunded up to the price indicated on the ticket, package or subscription (minus a cancellation fee of CHF 5 per ticket, package or subscription in accordance with the recommendations of the Swiss Music Promoters Association).

-If a night is interrupted over halfway through its scheduled duration, the ticket will not be refunded or exchanged.
+If an evening is interrupted over halfway through its scheduled duration, the ticket will not be refunded or exchanged.

-If one night is postponed to another date, the tickets will be automatically valid for the new date.
-Ticketholders will have the choice of either keeping their ticket for the new date, or receiving a refund according to the deadlines and processes provided for this purpose.
+If one evening is postponed to another date, the tickets will be automatically valid for the new date.
+Ticketholders will have the choice of either keeping their ticket for the new date or receiving a refund according to the deadlines and processes provided for this purpose.
 Ticketholders will receive information by email.
 Once the deadline has passed, requests will no longer be taken into consideration.

 Ticket theft or loss

-In the event of ticket theft or loss, no refund or replacement claim shall be considered.
+In case of ticket theft or loss, no refund or replacement claim shall be considered.

 Sound and image recording

 It is forbidden to film/photograph/record sounds and/or images during the concerts.
-This also applies to the live performances of the artists/groups as well as the broadcasts to the Festival screens.
+This also concerns live performances of the artists/groups as well as the broadcasts to the Festival screens.
 Violation of this rule may result in the confiscation of the equipment used and the immediate expulsion from the Festival grounds, without compensation.